 Blogging is dead if you just want to write about whatever

-Dooce.com is one of the original mommy bloggers and one of the first bloggers to become a bit famous, making hundreds of thousands of dollars a month and getting multiple book deals.
+Dooce.com is one of the original mommy bloggers and one of the first bloggers to become famous, making hundreds of thousands of dollars a month and landing multiple book deals.

 Out dated blogging advice like: